tran-d/BigVooga/doc/DESIGN_PLAN.md

 * Action -- A general representation of any change in the game state *Action is primarily focused on the execution of a single command.
 Upon creation of the specific action, the needed parameters are passed to it, and it uses those to execute the action.

+### Player

+The Player essentially takes the role of the View in the MVC design pattern.
+Thus, the controller will act as a bridge between the EngineController (Model) and the Player (View).
+The primary inputs from the user that need to be communicated to the controller are key/mouse inputs, buttons, and other front-end components that handle user-triggered events.
+For example, when a key is pressed, the keycode gets passed to controller and then to model.
+Model will process that keycode and call any appropriate methods on the controller.
+This gets communicated to the View which may take in an immutable game object and update the view object accordingly.
+This would require a "delta" class approach that detects changes of game objects.
+Also, objects would need to have unique IDs in order to map back-end objects to front-end objects accurately.

 ## Example games